 12. Remember The War Veterans at Springfield National Cemetery

-Established in 1867 as a place to initially inter Civil War Union soldiers, many of whom died at the Battle of Wilson’s Creek.
+Established in 1867 as a place for initially inter-Civil War Union soldiers, many of whom died at the Battle of Wilson’s Creek.

-The cemetery lends its name to National Avenue in Springfield, which was formerly passed by the cemetery before the southern expansion of the city decades ago.
+The Springfield National Cemetery lends its name to National Avenue in Springfield, which was formerly passed by the cemetery before the southern expansion of the city decades ago.